saritart1/Experimetrics-BITSS-Workshop/README.md

-# Experimetrics BITSS Workshop Sara Restrepo
+# Experimetrics BITSS Workshop Sara Restrepo Tamayo
 Resources for the workshop on dynamic documents at Universidad del Rosario

 ---